uviclibraries/genai-notebooklm/3-nblm-brainstorming.md

 1. Create a list of possible research questions by typing the following into the chat box and press Enter: ```Based on the limitations and gaps mentioned in all three journal articles, propose 3-4 potential research questions that could address these gaps.```
   > **Reflection**: Do the research questions look reasonable?<br>
-  > **Reflection**: Do you already have the expertise to critically evaluate these research questions, or do you need to do more background reading to become expert enough in the subject to critically evaluate the Google Notebook generated research questions?
+  > **Reflection**: Do you already have the expertise to critically evaluate these research questions, or do you need to do more background reading to become expert enough in the subject to critically evaluate the Gemini Notebook generated research questions?
 2. Suggest interdisciplinary research questions that combine methodological approaches from these articles by typing the following into the chat box and press Enter: ```Suggest interdisciplinary research questions that combine methodological approaches from all sources.```
   > **Reflection**: Do these research questions look more or less interesting to you than the research questions generated by the previous prompt?
 3. Ask for an emerging list of research areas or technologies that could provide new insights by typing the following into the chat box and press Enter: ```What emerging research areas or technologies could provide new insights into the topics covered in all the sources?```